Vegan Tropical Celebration Cake

 { This is a paid advertorial with Tesco }

-After all we are in March and Mothering Sunday is just around the corner – this always takes me by surprise, by the way.
+We are in March and Mothering Sunday is just around the corner – this always takes me by surprise, by the way.
 And Mother’s Day is a perfect occasion to bake this rather showy vegan cake, who’s with me?

 More and more people are adopting a fully vegan lifestyle and even more are embracing more plant based meals as part of their diet.